-Not sensitive Q: NR A: NR C: NR
+Q: NR A: NR C: NR Q: NR A: NR C: NR Not sensitive Q: NR A: NR C: NR

-Gochfeld et al. (2012) studied the effect of nutrient enrichment (≤0.05 to 0.07 \(\text{IM} \) for nitrate and ≤0.5 \(\text{IM} \) for phosphate) as a potential stressor in Aplysina caulifornis and its bacterial symbionts and found that nutrient enrichment had no effects on sponge or symbiont physiology when compared to control conditions.
-This study does contradict findings in Gochfeld et al. (2007) in which Aplysina spp. were virtually absent from a site of anthropogenic stress in Bocas del Toro, Panama, which experienced high rainfall and terrestrial runoff.
-The author suggested that whilst this site did include elevated nutrient concentrations, other pressures and stresses could be contributing to its absence.

-Rose & Risk (1985) described an increase in abundance of Cliona delitrix in organically polluted section of Grand Cayman fringing reef affected by the discharge of untreated faecal sewage.
-Ward-Paige et al. (2005) described the greatest size and biomass of clionids corresponded with the highest nitrogen, ammonia and 15N levels.
-Witt et al. (2004) found that the hydroid Obelia spp. was more abundant in a sewage disposal area in the Weser estuary (Germany) which experienced sedimentation of 1 cm for more than 25 days.
+Gochfeld et al. (2012) studied the effect of nutrient enrichment (≤0.05 to 0.07 \( \text{ \text{IM}} \) for nitrate and ≤0.5 \( \text{IM}\) for phosphate) as a potential stressor in Aplysina caulifornis and its bacterial symbionts and found that nutrient enrichment had no effects on sponge or symbiont physiology when compared to control conditions This study does contradict findings in Gochfeld et al. (2007) in which Aplysina spp. were virtually absent from a site of anthropogenic stress in Bocas del Toro, Panama, which experienced high rainfall and terrestrial runoff.
+The author suggested that whilst this site did include elevated nutrient concentrations, other pressures and stresses could be contributing.
+Rose & Risk (1985) described an increase in abundance of Cliona delitrix in an organically polluted section of Grand Cayman fringing reef affected by the discharge of untreated faecal sewage.
+Ward-Paige et al. (2005) described the greatest size and biomass of clionids corresponded with highest nitrogen, ammonia and 115N levels.
+Witt et al., 2004 found that the hydroid Obelia spp. was more abundant in a sewage disposal area in the Weser estuary (Germany) which experienced sedimentation of 1 cm for more than 25 days.
 It should be noted that another hydroid (Sertularia cupressina) was reduced in abundance when compared with control reference areas.

 Ascidia mentula has been reported in Iberian bays subject to both nutrient-rich upwelling events and anthropogenic pollution (Aneiros et al., 2015).
-There is some suggestion that there are possible benefits to ascidians from increased organic content of water; ascidian 'richness' in Algeciras Bay was found to increase in higher concentrations of suspended organic matter (Naranjo et al. 1996).
+There is some suggestion that there are possible benefits to ascidians from the increased organic content of water; ascidian 'richness' in Algeciras Bay was found to increase in higher concentrations of suspended organic matter (Naranjo et al. 1996).